Balancingrock/KeyedCache/README.md

 No new features planned.
 Updates are made on an ad-hoc basis as needed to support Swiftfire development.

+#### 1.2.2

+- Updated BRUtils version

 #### 1.2.1

-- Restructured the time baed getter
+- Restructured the time based getter

 #### 1.2.0